-2. Immediately address substandard living conditions and provide safe and appropriate accommodation

-- (a) Safe and appropriate accommodation, by the end of October, should be provided for the 1,528 unaccompanied children in Greece including the 352 children currently in detention centres and closed facilities.
-In the next three months, safe and appropriate accommodation, in houses and apartments not in tents, must also be identified for all refugees in Greece. - (b) It is unacceptable that European policy has created a situation in which thousands in Greece nearly two thirds of whom are women and children6 - are living in substandard camps on European soil.
+- 2. Immediately address substandard living conditions and provide safe and appropriate accommodation - (a) Safe and appropriate accommodation should be provided for the 1,586 unaccompanied children in Greece including the 376 children currently in detention centres and closed facilities.
+In the next three months, safe and appropriate accommodation, in houses and apartments rather than tents, must also be identified for all refugees in Greece. - (b) It is unacceptable that European policy has created a situation in which thousands in Greece nearly two thirds of whom are women and children7 - are living in substandard camps on European soil.
 Unless European states take action now, this will become a long-term refugee crisis, with thousands living in camps for extended periods.
-Insufficient living conditions, a lack of information, and an inadequate asylum system constitute a deeply concerning combination for thousands fleeing violence and persecution, which has led to rising levels of frustration and anxiety among refugees. - (c) The IRC and other agencies, including UNHCR7, have raised concerns regarding the substandard conditions in several sites in northern Greece.
-Some sites are located in isolated industrial zones, in warehouses with tents placed tightly together, creating a potential fire hazard.
-The sites are overcrowded, with very limited access to essential health, sanitation, protection services and information.
+Insufficient living conditions, a lack of information, and an inadequate asylum system constitute a deeply concerning combination for thousands fleeing violence and persecution, which has led to rising levels of frustration and anxiety among refugees. - (c) The IRC and other agencies, including UNHCR8, have raised concerns regarding the substandard conditions in several sites in northern Greece.
+Some sites are located in isolated industrial zones and warehouses, are overcrowded, with very limited access to essential health, sanitation, protection services and information.
 On the Greek islands, thousands continue to be held at former hotspot facilities, often in concerning living conditions, with their future uncertain. - (d) There must be a co-ordinated approach between the Greek Government, NGOs, and EU and UN agencies to ensure living conditions are improved, particularly for the fast-approaching winter, and essential services provided quickly.
-Minimum humanitarian standards must be adhered to, including standards across all sectors to mitigate gender-based violence and reduce women's and girls' risk of abuse and exploitation. - (e) In Serbia, there are 230 people currently at the Hungarian border waiting for the opportunity to cross into Hungary - 62 percent of whom are women and children from Syria, Afghanistan or Iraq.8 Unaccompanied children are not permitted to cross, pressuring many unaccompanied adolescents to identify themselves as adults.
-Approximately 30 people are permitted to cross into Hungary each day, however the current process to register and prioritise individuals to cross lacks transparency and the responsible agency for managing the list is poorly understood. - (f) Services such as waste management and medical access in the transit zones have improved, however there are escalating concerns about the long-term capacity and sustainability of current accommodation options for refugees, given the longer periods that refugees stay in country.
-According to UNHCR, there are approximately
+Minimum humanitarian standards must be adhered to, including standards across all sectors to mitigate gender-based violence and reduce women's and girls' risk of abuse and exploitation. - (e) In Serbia, there are 200 people currently at the Hungarian border waiting for the opportunity to cross into Hungary - two thirds of whom are women and children from Syria, Afghanistan or Iraq.9 Unaccompanied children are not permitted to cross, pressuring many unaccompanied adolescents to identify themselves as adults.
+Approximately 30 people are permitted to cross into Hungary each day, however the current process to register and prioritise individuals to cross lacks transparency and the process of the "waiting list" management is poorly understood. - (f) Services such as waste management and medical access in the transit zones have improved, however there are escalating concerns about the long-term capacity and sustainability of current accommodation options for refugees, given the longer periods that refugees stay in country.
+According to UNHCR, there are approximately 5,800 refugees and asylum-seekers estimated to be in Serbia, of which over 5,048 (about 87 percent) are accommodated in government facilities.
+While the maximum capacity of these facilities is 4,980, only 2,508 of these spaces are viable shelter solutions for longer term stays - current occupancy is over 5,000, creating overcrowding. - (g) Reports of pushbacks of refugees across the Hungarian border, including those who were identified beyond eight kilometres of the border with Serbia, have increased, with refugees describing increasingly violent use of